 What to do with the discard?

 As discussed above, I don’t do much baking with discard because I keep a very lean starter.
-And while I have been been very pleased with using discard in my favorite pancake recipe, my favorite thing to do with discard is to: make more bread!
+And while I have been been very pleased with using discard in these sourdough flour tortillas, in this Irish soda bread recipe, and in my favorite pancake recipe, my favorite thing to do with discard is to: make more bread!